sajeedazam/SpotifyPlaylistDisplay/README.md

 - Concatenated song names with artist names.
 - Installed ejs for views.
 - Outputs a table of songs with artist names from a template using ejs.

+# 2023-02-11
+- Cleaned up packages and dependencies.
+- Added a .gitignore file.
+- Used dotenv files to hide sensitive data.
+- Used nodemon package.